ralphje/django-internationalflavor/README.rst

 This command will also synchronize with file named ``django_only.po``, which can be used by translators to translate messages (instead of the huge ``django.po`` file that also contains CLDR strings).

+Always run ``mergemessages`` after running ``django-admin makemessages``.

 Translators should note that all CLDR data will be automatically overwritten with translations.
+If any modification is required, a translation should be made in the ``django.po`` file (as ``cldr.po`` is always overwritten) and marked with a comment containing the text ``manual``.
+However, please submit corrected translations always to the CLDR instead.